 - To be cause for personal investment in each participant

-- To cover a portion of the time required to organize and facilitate the seminar (The remainder is volunteered)
+- To support a portion of the time required to organize and facilitate the seminar (The remainder is volunteered)

-- To cover a portion of the time for research advising by Dr. Stinson (The remainder is volunteered)
+- To support a portion of the time for individual consultation by Dr. Stinson (The remainder is volunteered)